 It depends on the type of reservation.
 Most of the time thunderstorms will only last a few minutes and it will get nice again so we will just postpone our departure.
 If there are too many regularly-occurring storms in the area and you are on a charter trip or an excursion trip, then yes, we may cancel due to the weather.
-If you are spending a night on a boat, however, unless we reach gale-force winds, we will not cancel your reservation.
+If you are spending a night on a boat, however, cancellations depend more on wind speed, direction and duration.

 How do we get to you?

-Our operation is based out on the water and requires a water taxi ride to reach us.
-The pick up location for the service is behind
+Our operation is based out on the water and requires a water taxi ride to reach us:

 Be sure to contact us at least a few hours in advance to schedule your ride.
 Ride times are subject to availability.